A walk in the park at Charlecote

 With your back to the church, follow the mown path down the avenue of trees back towards the Gatehouse (point 9 on your map).
 There are toilets signposted to the left of the Gatehouse.

 The Gatehouse is the best example of Tudor architecture at Charlecote.
 Most of the brick and stonework is over 400 years old.
-It was built for show rather than defence though and is now home to our local produce shop.
-The clock is Victorian and has undergone restoration to make it work again.
-Future restoration means that the chimes will also be heard again as they did in the past to encourage estate workers to arrive at work on time.
+It was built for show rather than defence though.
+The clock is Victorian and you'll hear it striking during your walk.
+In the past the chimes encouraged the estate workers to arrive at work on time.

 End: The Gatehouse, Charlecote Park.
 SP259564